Survivors of the Iguala attacks in the auditorium of the Ayotzinapa Teachers College. Tixtla, Guerrero. March 16, 2015.

 Jhoana, niece of missing student Jhosivani Guerrero, holds the Valentine's Day card she made for him: "Your family is waiting for you.
 Come back soon Uncle Jhosi because we miss you.
 I love you."
 February 14, 2015.

-Riot police intercept relatives and classmates of the 43 missing students, who were calling for a boycott of the state elections, en route to a radical protest.
+Riot police intercept relatives and classmates of the 43 missing students, who were calling for a boycott of the state elections, en route to a protest.
 Tixtla, Guerrero.
 June 3, 2015.

 Confrontation between Ayotzinapa students and riot police after a failed negotiation.
 Tixtla, Guerrero.
 June 3, 2015.